Popcorn Cake Recipe

 Instructions

-- Mix together in a large bowl: popped pop corn, peanuts and M & M’s.
+- Mix together in a large bowl: popped popcorn, peanuts and M & M's.
 Set aside.

 - Mix together and boil for 2 minutes: margarine or butter, vegetable oil and mini-marshmallows until melted.
+Stir constantly so mixture doesn't burn.

-- Rub vegetable oil over hands before forming popcorn cake mixture into shapes so the mixture will not stick to your hands.While mixture is still warm make one of these variations:– Shape into balls and place in cupcake liners.– Shape into balls and then on a sheet of wax paper, flatten with palm of hand to make lollipops – push a lollipop stick into each, let cool. – Press into baking pan and cut as you would cut a brownie.
+- While mixture is still warm make one of these variations:If making into balls: Rub vegetable oil over hands before forming popcorn cake mixture into any shape so the mixture will not stick to your hands.– Shape into balls and place in cupcake liners.– Shape into balls and then on a sheet of wax paper, flatten with palm of hand to make lollipops – push a lollipop stick into each, let cool. – Press into baking pan and cut as you would cut a brownie.

-- When taking them on a plate or container, use wax paper in-between the layers to lessen each cut of the popcorn cake from sticking to the others.
+- When taking them on a plate or container, use wax paper in-between the layers to lessen each cut piece of the popcorn cake from sticking to the others.

 Nutrition